10 Interesting Facts About Vietnam That Can Make You Surprised

 The guests are crossing the road. ©Vietnamdrive

-As soon as they try to put one foot on the road, they have to immediately step back onto the sidewalk.
 Many tourists humorously say that when you cross the streets in Vietnam, you are going on a free adventure tour or maybe participating in the most unique Halloween festival on the planet.
+What a funny fact that you will face, too!

 Pedestrians keep walking while vehicles move according to the “roundabout” principle.
-This means that the drivers control their means to pass in front or behind the walkers depending on the distance and speed of the crossers as well as other vehicles.
-So, when you cross the streets, calmly walk, don’t run, and never turn back while you’re in the middle of this “unique adventure”.
+This means that the drivers control their means to pass in front or behind the walkers depending on the distance and speed of the crossers and other vehicles.
+So, when you cross the streets, calmly walk, don’t run, and never turn back while you’re in the middle of this “unique adventure.”

 In places with traffic lights, crossing the street seems easier.
 However, you are not subjective because, at many intersections, vehicles are still allowed to turn right when the red light signals.

-A good suggestion for you when crossing the streets in Vietnam is to follow the locals.
-You can also seek their support if you cannot cross the road alone.
-Of course, remember that the elders and children cannot support you in solving this problem.
+When crossing the streets in Vietnam, a good suggestion is to follow the locals.
+If you cannot cross the road alone, you can also seek their support.
+Of course, remember that the elders and children cannot help you solve this problem.

 Fact 3: The country has the most motorbikes in the world.

-According to the Vietnam Motorcycle Manufacturers Association, every day, more than 8,000 motorbikes are sold across the country, equivalent to nearly 6 new motorbikes purchased every minute. (source: tuoitre.vn)
+According to the Vietnam Motorcycle Manufacturers Association, more than 8,000 motorbikes are sold daily, equivalent to nearly six new motorbikes purchased every minute. (source: tuoitre.vn)

 many motorbikes in saigon